canxiu-zhang/simply-estimate/README.md

     - Professionals draw a clear distinction between estimates and commitments.
         - No implied commitments.
 E.g.,
         - Can we say four then?
 No, it could be five or six.
-        - Can you try to make it no more than six days? (try means success, means work more than eight hours, work on weekends, skip family vacations)
+        - Can you try to make it no more than six days?
+        - No, try means success, means working more than eight hours, working on weekends, skipping family vacations

+How to estimate?
-Program Evaluation and Review Technique (PERT)
+1. Program Evaluation and Review Technique (PERT)
 - Minimal (<1% chance it would happen)
 - Normal (most likely estimate)
 - Maximal (<1% chance it would happen)

-Estimate Tasks with wideband delphi
+2. Estimate Tasks with wideband delphi
 - Goal: reach the consensus among a team
 - Warning: meeting, documents, ceremony overhead

-The Law of Large Numbers
+3. The Law of Large Numbers
 - Goal: reduce error by break down large task into smaller tasks
 - Warning: integration is hardly perfect